brucehart/web-tools/README.md

   - Tabs with rename/new/delete stored in `localStorage`.
   - Syntax highlighting via Highlight.js with language alias normalization and dark/light theme swapping.

-Both tools include a Home button in the header to return to `/`.

 - Pastebin (`/pastebin`)
   - Create and share text snippets.
   - Visibility options: `public` (listed) or `unlisted` (hidden from lists, accessible by link).